-Melbourne-based Sydney playwright Jessica Bellamy made this cake for Broadsheet’s Jane Albert when she visited to discuss her play Shabbat Dinner.
+Melbourne-based Sydney playwright Jessica Bellamy made this cake for Broadsheet writer Jane Albert when she visited to discuss her play Shabbat Dinner.
 It’s one of the dishes she makes for her participatory hour-long play, which is more dinner party than theatre.

 The production is named for the traditional Jewish Friday-night gathering, usually with family.
 Bellamy invites audience members to join her at the table for elements of a three-course meal, wine, songs, poetry and stories.

 Her sweet, moist and comforting cake is an adapted version of the one Jewish actor Mayim Bialik makes.
 Bialik uses agave, making it honey-free (so 100 per cent vegan), but Bellamy says for the show she uses her grandma’s recipe as a base (which contains honey).
-To replace eggs she uses chia seeds.
+Instead of eggs, she uses chia seeds.

-“Most Jewish people will eat it at least once a year for Rosh Hashanah, Jewish New Year,” says Bellamy.
+“Most Jewish people will eat it at least once a year for Rosh Hashanah, Jewish new year,” says Bellamy.
+(In 2020, the holiday runs from the evening of Friday September 18 to the evening of Sunday September 20.)
 “It is round, to symbolise the cyclical nature of the year, and sweet, to bring in a sweet new year.
 The coffee gives it a bit of va-va-voom, to remind us to stay awake, alert and aware.”

 1 cup brown sugar